Otto-mak/lighthouse-scripts/readme.md

 # lighthouse – first meaningful paint time script

-this script helps to test _n_ url's at once to log the first meaningful paint time.
+this script helps to test _n_ url's at once to check the "first meaningful paint time" of specific websites.

 ## how to?